od-creates/FlappyBirdGame/README.md

-# Recreated Flappy Bird Android game using pre-existing assets from internet
+# Recreation of Flappy Bird Android game using pre-existing assets from internet